JenniferPeterson1203/unit-fundamentals/evaluating-expressions/readme.md

 { name: "Sprite", rating: 4 }.name -> "Sprite"
 ```

 Accessing deeply nested values in this way is very common in programming.
-Understanding what data type is being returned can be hugely beneficial when common across problems like these.
+Understanding what data type is being returned can be hugely beneficial when coming across problems like these.
 It's worth it to begin practicing accessing these values.

 ## Interpolated keys